AdobeDocs/commerce-php/src/pages/module-reference/module-quick-checkout-admin-panel.md

 ---
-title: NegotiableQuoteGraphQl
+title: QuickCheckoutAdminPanel
 description: README.md contents of the module from the source code
 ---

-# Negotiable Quote GraphQL #
+The Magento_QuickCheckoutAdminPanel module.